1953 Iranian coup d'état: Oil nationalization, the Abadan crisis, and rising tensions

 By September 1951, the British had virtually ceased Abadan oil field production, forbidden British export to Iran of key British commodities (including sugar and steel), and had frozen Iran's hard currency accounts in British banks.
 British Prime Minister Clement Attlee considered seizing the Abadan Oil Refinery by force, but instead settled on an embargo by the Royal Navy, stopping any ship transporting Iranian oil for carrying so-called "stolen property".
 On his re-election as prime minister, Winston Churchill took an even harder stance against Iran.

 The United Kingdom took its anti-nationalization case against Iran to the International Court of Justice at The Hague; PM Mosaddegh said the world would learn of a "cruel and imperialistic country" stealing from a "needy and naked people".
 The court ruled that it had no jurisdiction over the case.
 Nevertheless, the British continued to enforce the embargo of Iranian oil.
 In August 1952, Iranian Prime Minister Mosaddegh invited an American oil executive to visit Iran and the Truman administration welcomed the invitation.
 However, the suggestion upset Churchill, who insisted that the U.S. not undermine his campaign to isolate Mosaddegh because of British support for the U.S. in the Korean War.

 In mid-1952, Britain's embargo of Iranian oil was devastatingly effective.
 British agents in Tehran "worked to subvert" the government of Mosaddegh, who sought help from President Truman and then the World Bank but to no avail.
 "Iranians were becoming poorer and unhappier by the day" and Mosaddegh's political coalition was fraying.
 To make matters worse, the Speaker of the Parliament Ayatollah Kashani, Mosaddegh's main clerical supporter, became increasingly opposed to the Prime Minister, because Mosaddegh was squeezing him out of power.
 By 1953, he had completely turned on him, and supported the coup, depriving Mosaddegh of religious support, while giving it to the Shah.
+He was joined in this by a young and relatively unknown mullah Ruhollah Khomeini, Iran's future revolutionary supreme leader who also condemned the Mossadegh government.

 While the National Front, which often supported Mosaddegh, won handily in the big cities, there was no one to monitor voting in the rural areas.
 Violence broke out in Abadan and other parts of the country where elections were hotly contested.
 Faced with having to leave Iran for The Hague where Britain was suing for control of Iranian oil, Mosaddegh's cabinet voted to postpone the remainder of the election until after the return of the Iranian delegation from The Hague: